ReinhardtJ/reinhardt.ai/README.md

 **timer**
 a simple interval timer app hosted as a blazor web application.
 See https://github.com/ReinhardtJ/NoBullshitTimer

+**khoj-proxy**
+a Nginx proxy for the Khoj service with basic authentication support.
+It allows accessing the Khoj service with basic auth credentials.

+**khoj-server and related services** the Khoj AI service and its dependencies (database, search, sandbox).

 # Run
 Make sure docker is installed.